-Parameters hide_user (str) - Omit showing segment for users with names equal to this string.
+- hide_user (str) Omit showing segment for users with names equal to this string. - hide_domain (bool) Drop domain component if it exists in a username (delimited by '@').

 Highlights the user with the superuser if the effective user ID is 0.

 Highlight groups used: superuser or user.
 It is recommended to define all highlight groups.